Task Force Leader

 TFLD Incident Position Description

-The Task Force Leader directs a combination of personnel, crews and different types of Incident Command System (ICS) equipment in performing tactical missions on a division or segment of a division, on wildland fire incidents.
-The TFLD supervises resources at the Single Resource Boss level and reports to a Division/Group Supervisor.
+The Task Force Leader (TFLD) directs any combination of personnel, crews and different types of Incident Command System (ICS) equipment in performing tactical missions on a division or segment of a division, on wildland fire incidents.
+The TFLD reports to a Division/Group Supervisor (DIVS), Incident Commander (IC), or other assigned supervisor.
 The TFLD works in the Operations functional area.

 Prepare and Mobilize